 Volunteer OpportunitiesVolunteering is one way to make a real difference!
 From helping your local community to bettering conditions across the globe, you can positively impact people by offering your time and creativity to ACNM's cause.
 Gain new experiences and insights, make meaningful connections, and build essential career skills by giving back to others.
 The American College of Nurse-Midwives is unique in that we provide all interested volunteers with a wide range of opportunities and positions.
 Apply for one of our open volunteer positions today!

-The application deadline is February 3, 2022.
+The application deadline is July 14, 2022.
+If interested, please submit a CV along with the application.
 Please contact [email protected] with any questions.

-- Advance an antiracist agenda and increase diversity and inclusion within the membership and leadership of affiliates
+- Advance and equity agenda and increase diversity and belonging

 - Provide professional development opportunities for members